Choosing who to interview

 - use a consistent decision-making process, such as a scoring system

-Ideally, 2 or more people should be involved in choosing who to interview.
-This is so that the business can avoid discriminating indirectly.
+Ideally 2 or more people should be involved in choosing who to interview to reduce the risk of personal biases or unintended discrimination.

 How to select applicants for interview